I built PMWay to underpin an ICT

 (This truth is found in processes 4.2, 6.5, 4.3, 4.5 in the PMBOK 6 Dashboard.
 Can you see it?)

-The Project Management Body of Knowledge version 6 Dashboard (the matrix / asset found on the PMWay home page) is:
+Know that the Project Management Body of Knowledge version 6 Dashboard (the matrix / asset found on the PMWay home page) is:

 heart (as primal source and power center)